piotrrus/angular-forms/README.md

 ## Validators
 When we use pattern validators it's a good idea to place it in one service class.
 We provide pattern with function getPatterns(patternName: string).
-Service may cover most popular patterns for numbers, letters, zip, id, currency.
+Service may cover most popular patterns for numbers, letters, zip, id, currency etc.